 Students attend Chapel once a week (grades K-4 and grades 5-8).
 The service follows the “Morning Prayer” format in the Book of Common Prayer from the Episcopal Church.
 While rooted in Christian tradition, Chapel is designed to be a place for the entire school community to gather.
 Therefore, it is ecumenical and interfaith in style and tone.
 Students participate in the service as acolytes, lectors, prayer leaders, and sometimes as the ones delivering the sermon.

-There are other special events that are a part of the Chapel program such as the Lessons and Carols service during the Christmas season, and Honor assemblies and recognition programs at the end of each quarter.
-Along with the Chapel program, students also participate in daily devotions during homeroom and prayers at meal times.
+There are other special events that are a part of the Religion program such as the Lessons and Carols service during the Christmas season.
+In addition, students also participate in daily devotions during homeroom and prayers at meal times.

 Students at every grade level have Religion class twice a week.
 The classes are taught by the Sisters from the Community of the Transfiguration and Bethany teachers who have a background in the area.
 The curriculum spirals through the study of the Bible, ethics, and world religions at age-appropriate levels over three-year cycles from kindergarten through 8th grade.
 Topics include: the major stories and personalities of the Old Testament/Hebrew Bible, New Testament, Episcopal theology, Christian worship symbolism, Church history, Saints, Hinduism, Buddhism, Judaism, and Islam, and Ethical systems from Western and Eastern Philosophy and Theology.